mco-gh/pylearn/content/en/lessons/3 Expressions/_index.md

 </div>
 <div class="jp-InputArea jp-Cell-inputArea"><div class="jp-InputPrompt jp-InputArea-prompt">
 </div><div class="jp-RenderedHTMLCommon jp-RenderedMarkdown jp-MarkdownOutput" data-mime-type="text/markdown">
 <p>Your marketing department wants to start a new campaign.
-Formulate an expression to determine whether it's ok to start a new marketing campaign.</p>
+Formulate an expression to determine whether it's ok to start a new marketing campaign based on your available budget.</p>
 </div>
 </div>
 </div>